OBOAcademy/obook/docs/tutorial/fhkb.md

 Notice that we can trace the paths in several ways, some have more steps than others, though the shorter paths themselves employ paths.
 Tracing these paths is what OWL 2’s sub-property chains achieve.
-For the new object propertyhasGrandparentwe write:
+For the new object property `hasGrandparent` we write:

 ```
 ObjectProperty: hasGrandparent SubPropertyChain: hasParent o hasParent
 ```

-We read this as ‘hasParentfollowed byhasParentimplieshasGrandparent’.
-We also need to think where thehasGrandparentproperty fits in our growing hierarchy of object properties.
-Think about the implica-
-tions: Does holding ahasParentproperty between two objects imply that they also hold ahasGrandparent property?
+We read this as ‘`hasParent` followed by `hasParent` implies `hasGrandparent`’.
+We also need to think where the `hasGrandparent` property fits in our growing hierarchy of object properties.
+Think about the implications: Does holding a `hasParent` property between two objects imply that they also hold a `hasGrandparent` property?
 Of course the answer is ‘no’.
-So, this new property is not a super-property ofhasParent.
-Does the holding of ahasGrandparentproperty between two objects imply that they also hold anhasAncestor property?
-The answer is ‘yes’; so that should be a super-property ofhasGrandparent.
+So, this new property is not a super-property of `hasParent`.
+Does the holding of a `hasGrandparent` property between two objects imply that they also hold an `hasAncestor` property?
+The answer is ‘yes’; so that should be a super-property of `hasGrandparent`.
 We need to ask such questions of our existing properties to work out where we put it in the object property hierarchy.
-At the moment, ourhasGrandparentproperty will look like this:
+At the moment, our `hasGrandparent` property will look like this:

 ```
 ObjectProperty: hasGrandParent